Why is waived LMI such a great deal?

 These professional discounts are all considered on a case by case basis.
 Please call us on 1300 889 743 or fill in our free assessment form for more information.

-Eligible occupations for the LMI waiver
+Which occupations are eligible for the LMI waiver?

 To be eligible, you should be currently working as one of the following: